 \subsection{Reducing Dataset Dependency}

-Another challenge is that most ML models require large and high-quality annotated data sets, which are scarce in the medical domain due to the labour-intensive nature of annotation \cite{krzywicki_global_2023}.
-As illustrated in Table \ref{tab:related_work_comparison}, there is currently no publicly available annotated dataset for CN segmentation, and the private datasets are limited in size.
+Most ML models require large, high-quality annotated datasets, which are scarce in the medical domain due to the labor-intensive nature of expert annotation \cite{krzywicki_global_2023}.
+As shown in Table~\ref{tab:related_work_comparison}, no publicly available annotated dataset exists for CN segmentation, and existing private datasets are limited in size.
 Reducing dependence on annotated data is therefore essential.